 Possibilities of System in Package (SiP)

-The BGM12x SiP modules are designed for the smallest design footprint for Bluetooth low energy technology.
-Its 6.5 x 6.5 size offers complete implementation and includes an ARM® Cortex®- M4F core-based MCU, plenty of flash and RAM, an integrated antenna, and an ultra-small clearance area of 5.0 mm x 3.0 mm to enable high-performance applications.
-The SiP module also integrates all required passive components in practice, leaving the designer free from all RF-related designs worries if layout guidelines are followed.
-The SiP modules are ideal for wearables and home automation systems, and where the design of end devices needs to be slim and small, such as sports and fitness devices and wearables.
+For example, Silicon Labs’ BGM12x SiP modules are designed for the smallest design footprint for Bluetooth low energy technology.
+Its 6.5 mm x 6.5 mm size offers a complete implementation and includes an ARM Cortex®-M4Fcore-based MCU, plenty of flash and RAM, an integrated antenna, and an ultra-small clearance area of 5.0 mm x 3.0 mm to enable high-performance applications.
+The SiP module also integrates all required passive components in practice, leaving the designer free from all RF-related design worries if layout guidelines are followed.
+The SiP modules are ideal for wearable sports and fitness devices and home automation systems -- any end device that must be slim and small.